Berries and cream crepes are filled with a cheesecake like filling, and sweet juicy berries for a decadent breakfast or dessert.

 - Pour about 1/4 cup batter into the pan and swirl around to spread it thinly to the edges.

-- Cook for 30 seconds to 1 minute till the edges start to crisp.
+- Cook for 1 minute until the edges start to crisp.

-- Flip over and cook for another 20-30 seconds.
+- Flip the crepe over and cook for another 20-30 seconds.

-- Stack crepes and cover while you cook the remaining crepes.
+- Stack the crepes and cover while you cook the remaining crepes.

 - Fill each crepe with about 1/4 cup cream cheese mixture, and 2 TBS berry sauce.